kuhnst-akros-ch/whatsapp-backup-chat-viewer/DOCKER.md

 ## Stack inside the Docker image

 The stack consists of:
-- Gunicorn as the WSGI server
-- Flask as the web framework handling HTTP requests
 - and the Python script `main.py` providing the core logic

-Gunicorn and Flask allow the script to run continuously, handling multiple HTTP requests concurrently, making it suitable for a web service, unlike running the `main.py` once and exiting.